 Amazingly, he kept quiet and let me go.

 I staggered towards the doorway, my head still spinning, my breathing ragged and jittery.
-All of that fighting had really worn me out.
-I felt weak now, my legs like limp noodles, my muscles heavy like led.
-Not to mention these pesky black dots kept on popping up in my vision...
+All of that screaming had worn me out.
+I'd been weak before I'd thrown up, and now it was worse, my legs like limp noodles, my muscles heavy like metal.
+Not to mention the pesky black dots that kept on popping into my vision...

-I made it two metres out the door before finally collapsing, succumbing to the darkness once more.
+I made it two meters out the door before collapsing, succumbing to darkness for the second time that evening.

-I woke up in a dark room, lying in an unfamiliar bed.
-It took a moment for me to remember, but then it all came back to me, hitting me with as much force as the Hogwarts’ Express.
+I woke in a dark room on an unfamiliar bed.
+It took a moment for me to remember what had happened, that something had even happened in the first place, but then the memory came hurtling back to me, hitting me with as much force as the Hogwarts’ Express.